“A fun and eminently useful literary treasure map.”

 Imagine creating the best work of your life.

 Imagine discovering a new genre that lights you on fire.

 Imagine your inbox full of acceptances.

 Imagine leveling up your skills, regardless of where you are now.

 Because only you can write your stories.

 I can’t wait to share this book with you!

 P.S.
+TEACHERS: Are you considering or planning to use Going Short in your classrooms?
 Feel free to email me at firstname.lastname@example.org if you have questions.

 Happy writing! xo